MaartenVdBulcke/NYC_Trees/README.md

 New York residents were asked to report on the state of the nearest tree in their neighborhood.
 A lot of residents have responded but the way they reported was not uniform.
 This project cleans the resulting dataset and provides a cleaned dataset.
+The goal of the cleaning is to prepare the data for machine learning.

+## Cleaning operations
+These cleaning operations were performed:
++ duplication was reduced
++ missing values from relevant columns were filled in
++ a lot of missing values for dead trees and stumps was not filed in
++ datatypes were changed
++ string-values were consolidated
++ several columns were reduced to one

 ## Usage
 ### CSV-file